Soapy7261/Simple_badwordblocker.py/readme.md

-This adds a status to the main.py file, and some other small things
+This fork adds a status to the main.py file, and some other small things

-Please make sure you install Disnake.
+**Please install these libraries or this will not work!**

+Disnake:

-Installing Disnake on MacOS: **pip3 install disnake**
+Installing Disnake on MacOS: `pip3 install disnake`

-Installing Disnake on other Operating system's: **pip install disnake**
+Installing Disnake on other Operating systems: `pip install disnake`

-You also have to install git.
+git:
 Please google how you do that for your Operating System.

-Installing Disnake on Git: **git clone https://github.com/EQUENOS/disnake**
+Installing Disnake on Git: `git clone https://github.com/EQUENOS/disnake`

 In MacOS, Python comes pre-installed.
-If you are on another Operating System, please download Python on the offical website located here: https://www.python.org/downloads/
+If you're on another Operating System, Download Python on the offical website located here: `https://www.python.org/downloads/`